-A tenant may look to break their rental lease with you for a variety of reasons.
+A tenant may consider breaking a lease in Georgia for a variety of reasons, such as changes in employment, inability to pay rent, or personal circumstances.
 Some of these reasons are perfectly legal, others are not and may result in an eviction.
 So, as a Georgia landlord, its important that you understand the difference.

-In today’s article, we at Liberty Real Estate Services will cover these regulations so that you’re well informed about both yours and your tenants’ rights.
-Among other things, we’ll go over important lease terms to have, as well as the justified and unjustified reasons for terminating a lease in Georgia.
+In today’s article, we at Liberty Real Estate Services will cover these regulations so that you’re well-informed about your rights and your tenants’ rights.
+Among other things, we’ll go over important lease terms to have, as well as the justified and unjustified reasons for breaking a lease in Georgia.

 What to Contain in a Lease

-For one, you’ll want to cover the basics.
+For one, you’ll want to cover the basics in the lease agreement.
 This should include things like:

-• Rent details: The dollar amount of rent, when and where to pay rent, acceptable rent payment options, late fees, and even the grace period.
+- Rent details: The dollar amount of rent, when and where to pay rent, acceptable options to pay rent, late fees, and even the grace period.

-• Other move in costs: Apart from the rent, you may also want to mention other move-in costs as well.
+- Other move-in costs: Apart from the rent, you may also want to mention other move-in costs associated with the rental property.

-• Maintenance responsibilities: You’ll also want to spell out what responsibility each party has when it comes to cleaning and maintenance of the rental unit.
+- Maintenance responsibilities: You’ll also want to spell out what responsibility each party has when it comes to cleaning and maintenance of the rental property.

-• Policies on smoking and pets: Make sure your tenant knows what your stand is regarding smoking in the unit and whether they are allowed to keep pets.
+- Policies on smoking and pets: Make sure your tenant knows what your stand is regarding smoking in the rental unit and whether they are allowed to keep pets.

 The Unjustified Reasons for Breaking a Lease in Georgia

-The following reasons don’t provide tenants with enough justification under the law to terminate the tenancy.
-As a result, they do not provide your tenant with legal protection against any potential penalties you may charge them for their failure to honor the lease:
+The following reasons don’t provide tenants with enough justification for breaking a lease in Georgia.
+As a result, they do not provide your tenant with legal protection against any potential penalties you may charge them for breaking a lease:

-If a tenant breaks their lease for any of the aforementioned reasons without the approval of a court, Georgia landlords can penalize them for breaking the agreement.
+If a tenant decides to break a lease for any of the aforementioned reasons without the approval of a court, Georgia landlords can penalize them for breaking the agreement.
 This may include making deductions to the security deposit if applicable.

 The Justified Reasons for Breaking a Lease in Georgia